-Incorporated in 1990, the Houston Area Traditional Dance Society is a non-profit organization dedicated to organizing and promoting contra dance and other forms of traditional American dance in the Houston, Texas metroplex.
+Incorporated on September 14, 1990, the Houston Area Traditional Dance Society is a 501(c)(3) non-profit organization dedicated to organizing and promoting contra and English Country dance in the Houston, Texas metroplex.

 HATDS is a community of dancers, dance organizers, callers, and musicians.
 When you come to a dance, you are welcomed into that community.
 We charge an admission price so that we can pay the hall rent and give a token amount to the musicians and callers who make our dances possible; otherwise the dances would be free.

 As with other contra dance groups, HATDS is an organization of volunteers.
 There are many jobs, both large and small, that need to be done in order for HATDS to function, and we can always use a few more helping hands.
 If you've enjoyed dancing with us, please consider helping out however you can.
 See our Volunteer page, talk to a board member at a dance, or email firstname.lastname@example.org.

 HATDS is a membership organization.
 Members receive a discount at regular dances and at Bayou Bedlam.
 Members also have voting privileges and may serve on our board of directors.
 See our membership page for details.

 Finally, HATDS is an affiliate member of the Country Dance and Song Society and Texas International Folk Dancers, two organizations with similar missions but with a wider scope.

 In accordance with state law, HATDS holds an annual meeting of the membership where short “state of the corporation” reports are given and a new board of directors is elected.
 This meeting usually occurs in May.

 Contra dancing was first brought to Houston in the 1970s by Dorcas Hand and Barry Cooper.
 Dances were held in whatever space they could find, including driveways!